snakers4/ds_bowl_2018/README.md

 - 6+ core modern CPU (Xeon, i7) for fast image pre-processing (in this case distance transform takes some time for each nuclei);
 - The models were trained on 2 * GeForce 1080 Ti;
 - Training time on my setup ~ **6-8 hours** per one fold;
-- Disk space - 10GB should be more than enough, ~20GB for built docker image;
+- Disk space - 10GB should be more than enough, ~20GB for building a docker image;

 **Inference**

 - 6+ core modern CPU (Xeon, i7) for fast image pre-processing;
-- On 2 * GeForce 1080 Ti inference takes **2-3 minutes** for the public test dataset (65 images);
+- On 2 * GeForce 1080 Ti inference takes **1-2 minutes** for the public test dataset (65 images);

 # 2 Preparing and launching the Docker environment